Azure/app-service-linux-docs/BringYourOwnStorage/mounting_azure_blob.md

 ![Path Mappings][Path_Mappings]

-If you have 2 containers mounted to your app and you only want to make the **media** container read-only you can add an app setting with the following Key /Value:
+If you have 2 containers mounted to your app and you only want to make the **media** container read-only.
+Add an app setting with the following Key / Value:

 ``` bash
 WEBSITE_DISABLE_BYOS_BLOB_READ_WRITE = media